coopcycle/coopcycle-web/README.md

 License
 -------

-The code is licensed under the [Peer Production License](https://wiki.p2pfoundation.net/Peer_Production_License), meaning you can use this software provided:
+The code is licensed under the [Coopyright License](https://wiki.coopcycle.org/en:license), meaning you can use this software provided:

-* You are a worker-owned business or worker-owned collective
+- You are matching with the social and common company’s criteria as define by their national law, or by the European Commission in its [October 25th, 2011 communication](http://www.europarl.europa.eu/meetdocs/2009_2014/documents/com/com_com(2011)0681_/com_com(2011)0681_en.pdf), or by default by the Article 1 of the French law [n°2014-856 of July 31st, 2014](https://www.legifrance.gouv.fr/affichTexte.do?cidTexte=JORFTEXT000029313296&categorieLien=id) “relative à l’économie sociale et solidaire”
-* All financial gain, surplus, profits and benefits produced by the business or collective are distributed among the worker-owners
+- You are using a cooperative model in which workers are employees